00dev-org/llmpal/README.md

 ```

 ### Global Options
-When the configuration is not placed in `.llmpal.json`, you can also specify models in your home directory's `.llmpal.json` for global configuration.
+The home directory's `.llmpal.json` can provide global configurations that merge with local project settings.
+When both files exist, local configuration takes precedence for conflicting fields.

 ### Model Configuration Fields
 - `code`: Short identifier for the model (used with `-m` flag)